Puzzlepart/bestillingsportalen/Site-templates.md

 This includes out of the box templates - Topic, Showcase, Blank etc. and any custom templates that have been created.

-These are then stored in a SharePoint list within the Provision Assist site - 'Site Templates'.
+These are then stored in a SharePoint list within the Bestillingsportalen site - 'Site Templates'.

 The following properties of the Site Templates are stored in the list: